devanshkhare1705/Ground-Up-Neural-Nets/README.md

 ## Motivation

-This exercise is based on Andrej Karpathy's YouTube series on understanding the first principles of neural networks [1].
+This exercise follows Andrej Karpathy's YouTube series on understanding the first principles of neural networks [1].

 I've built deep neural network architectures with PyTorch before.
-I still wanted to implement this ground-up small-scale neural network for three reasons:
+I still wanted to implement a ground-up small-scale neural network for three reasons:

 1) To understand the low-level knobs that impact complex deep learning architectures.
 How can I take the robustness of my neural networks to the next level?